Wilfred Benitez vs. Thomas Hearns

 - Program Cover

-- The fight was shown on pay-per-view and closed circuit television in 150 locations.
+- The fight was shown on HBO, pay-per-view and at 150 closed circuit locations.

 - Hearns had a point deducted in the fourth round for pulling Benitez's head down.